Showing posts with label Photography. Show all posts

 It's an all too familiar story I'm afraid.

 The population of New Zealand settlers in the middle 19th century grew fast.
 The same was true for insect crop pests, particularly caterpillars and black field crickets.
 Normally, pests like these would be kept under control by insectivorous birds.
-However, New Zealand had none available for the job.
+However, New Zealand had none available for the job because the settlers had cleared away New Zealand's forests and native birds disappeared with them.

 Yellowhammer

-The settlers cleared away New Zealand's forests and native birds disappeared with them.
 In the circumstances introducing insectivorous birds from England seemed to make sense.
-Yet, the bird species chosen by the Acclimatisation Societies (organisations founded specifically to introduce new animals and plants to New Zealand) for the task included some surprises, with the Yellowhammer one of the biggest.
+Yet, the bird species chosen by the Acclimatisation Societies, organisations founded specifically to introduce new animals and plants to New Zealand for the task included some surprises, with the Yellowhammer one of the biggest.
 It is well known to us today that this heavy-billed bunting is primarily a consumer of seeds rather than insects, but it seems it was not so evident back then.

 Yellowhammer

 During the 1860's and 1870's, 25 ships set out from London to various ports around New Zealand with these birds on board.
 Some were ordered by Acclimatisation Societies, some were sent for privately.
-A quarter of these shipments were organised by one family, Bills & sons from Brighton, and many of the Yellowhammers came from the area around this English coastal town.
+A quarter of these shipments were organised by one family, Bills & sons from Brighton, and many of the Yellowhammers came from the area around the Sussex coast.

 A scientific journal (NeoBiota) used newspapers and documents from the 19th century to reconstruct the history of how the Yellowhammer went from hero to villain in New Zealand in just 15 years.
 The detective work by the scientists not only identified where the Yellowhammers came from, but also where they ended up.
 They were able to pinpoint localities of release, and sometimes even how many birds were liberated there.